webrecorder/warcio.js/README.md

 ## Work in Progress

 This library is still a small prototype.
-Core functionality still missing functionality (compared to python warcio):
+Core functionality not yet implemented in `warcio.js` compared to python `warcio`:
 - Writing WARC files
 - Chunked Decoding
-- ARC files
+- Reading ARC files
+- Digest computation.
 - URL canonicalization

 ## Differences from node-warc

-While a great library for node, the [node-warc](https://github.com/N0taN3rd/node-warc) package is optimized for use in Node specifically. `node-warc` also includes various capture utilities which are out of scope for `warcio.js`
+The [node-warc](https://github.com/N0taN3rd/node-warc) package is optimized for use in Node specifically. `node-warc` also includes various capture utilities which are out of scope for `warcio.js`.

-`warcio.js` is intended to run in browser and in node, and to have an interface comparable to the python `warcio` Node-warc includes various capture utilities that are missing from warcio.
+`warcio.js` is intended to run in browser and in node, and to have an interface comparable to the python `warcio`.

 Wherever possible, an attempt is made to maintain compatibility.
 For example, the WARC record accessors, `record.warcType`, `record.warcTargetURI` in `warcio.js` are compatible with the ones used in `node-warc`.